goschtl/zope/bluebream/trunk/docs/source/introduction.rst

 FAQ
 ~~~

-These are FAQs collected from mailing lists, blogs and other online
+These are FAQs collected from mailing lists, blogs and other on-line
 resources.

 HOWTOs